-The 280 CC has two 47-gallon fish lockers built into the aft cockpit floor on the port and starboard sides.
-These are insulated, and each connected to a macerator with the contents being dumped overboard.
+The 301 CC has two 40-gallon fish lockers built into the aft cockpit floor on the port and starboard sides.
+These lockers are insulated and each one is connected to a macerator with the contents being dumped overboard.
 The macerators are located in the bilge on the inboard sides of the stringers.
 They can be accessed through the bilge access hatch under the aft folding seat.
-All lockers/hatches come standard with gas shocks to assist in opening and holding the latch open while loading or unloading.
+These lockers can also double as storage for various other items.